 Cabiria Jacobsen has been praised for her “mezzo of richness and power” by Opera Magazine and for her "Bea Arthur-esque timing" by Outerstage.
 Recent appearances include a return to Opera Fayetteville as Maddy Mitchell in Terrence McNally and Jake Heggie's Three Decembers, Eunice in A Streetcar Named Desire at Opera San Jose, Mercédès in Carmen at Anchorage Opera, and Cousin Hebe in H.M.S.
 Pinafore with The Lamplighters of San Francisco, CA. Her debut with that company earned her a nomination for Best Featured Actress in a Musical from Theatre Bay Area.
-Cabiria made her Utah Festival Opera and Musical Theatre debut this summer as Ruth in The Pirates of Penzance, Mrs. Paroo in The Music Man, and multiple roles in the premier of a reworked production of Richard Rodgers' final musical, Rex.
+Cabiria recently made her Utah Festival Opera and Musical Theatre debut as Ruth in The Pirates of Penzance, Mrs. Paroo in The Music Man, and multiple roles in the premier of a reworked production of Richard Rodgers' final musical, Rex.

 A versatile physical actress, Cabiria performed the role of The Fox in Rachel Portman's inspiring opera, The Little Prince with Opera Fayetteville, and Bird/Lizard/Squirrel/Mole in A Year with Frog and Toad with Bay Area Children's Theatre at the Peet's Theatre at Berkeley Rep. Cabiria made her Carnegie Hall debut as alto soloist in Mozart's Coronation Mass with DCINY, and reprised the role of Cherubino in Le nozze di Figaro with Salt Marsh Opera.
 Other recent appearances include Ernestina in Rossini's Opportunity Makes the Thief with the Little Opera Theatre of New York, Julia in the East Coast premiere of Kirke Mechem's adaptation of Sheridan's The Rivals, and Angelica in Vaughan Williams' The Poisoned Kiss.